Born and raised Nashville, TN

 "We were still too young to step foot inside a bar when we first started to play," Davies recalls, "so we'd set up shop on the sidewalk outside of Robert's Western World in downtown Nashville and play our own songs for whoever would listen."
 According to Davies - about halfway through one of their sets, a man came stumbling out of Robert's, got in Barton's face and yelled "play that thing, Banjo Boy!
 Faster now, ya hear?
 C'mon, Banjo!"

 Reames texted Davies later that night - "Boy Named Banjo."

 With a brand new band name and a bunch of original songs, the trio recorded The Tanglewood Sessions, an honest, emotional, roots-driven look into the lives of the young outfit.
 Unexpectedly, the debut album was received quite well and now has over 3 million streams on Spotify.

-In 2014, BNB added drummer Sam McCullough and released its sophomore album, Long Story Short.
+In 2013, BNB invited drummer Sam McCullough to join the group, before recording its sophomore album, Long Story Short (2014).
 The band got its first breakthrough by earning a spot on the 2015 Bonnaroo lineup, which led to some hometown love for the native Nashvillians, including a nomination for Best Local Band by The Tennesseean.
 Shortly after releasing Lost on Main EP in 2015, Boy Named Banjo found its missing piece - Ford Garrard (bass), hit the road, and hasn't stopped touring since.

 Boy Named Banjo's sound has grown up alongside them into an energetic blend of rock, folk-pop, and alt-country that will keep listeners smiling, clapping, and dancing along for many years to come.
 You won't want to miss what they have have been cooking up for 2018.
 Catch a live show and find out why.